 The board held a hearing on September 8, 2016, but only heard from DHEC staff and proponents of the seawalls.
 DHEC staff stood by their recommendation to take the walls down.
 Blair Williams, a manager in the wetlands permitting section of DHEC, stated “We believe it was the right decision, and we still believe it's the right decision.”
 Brad Churdar, DHEC’s attorney, supported the staff decision and added that false crawls do constitute a take within the meaning of the ESA.
 However, the DHEC Board disregarded the staff recommendation and ordered the seawalls to remain in place on October 10, 2016.
 On behalf of Sierra Club and SCWF, we filed an appeal of that decision before the Administrative Law Court on November 9th.

 On December 6th, we filed an ESA complaint against DHEC, claiming that experimental plastic seawalls are harming endangered wildlife in violation of the ESA.

-The DHEC Board will soon be hearing from staff on another issue related to the experimental seawalls: whether these walls are effective emergency structures that should be more widely authorized in place of sandbags and other emergency measures.
-The study of Wave Dissipation Systems has been conducted by the Citadel under the supervision of DHEC staff.
+Since then, the DHEC Board overruled its staff again on another issue related to the experimental seawalls: whether these walls are effective emergency structures (they are not) that should be more widely authorized in place of sandbags and other emergency measures (they should not).
+The study of Wave Dissipation Systems was conducted by the Citadel under the supervision of DHEC staff.
 One of the purported advantages to these experimental seawalls is that they are supposed to be easy to take down during nesting season.
-However, that was not done during nesting season in either 2015 or 2016.
-In its final report to DHEC, the Citadel recommended removing horizontal panels during nesting season.
-Failure to implement this annual device modification during the study puts into question the study design and validity of any conclusions.
+However, that was not done during nesting season in either 2015 or 2016 and is again precluded under DHEC Board's most recent authorization for the walls to stay up.

 Tracks from a "false crawl" on Isle of Palm last summer